Bedxxe/metagenomics/_episodes/02-webserver.md

 >  At what depth was the sample collected?
 >> ## Solution
 >> R- 0.165.
 Either open the metadata excell file in your local computer or go to
->> the MgRAST website of the project.
+>> the MG RAST website of the project.
 > {: .solution}
 {: .challenge}

 > ## Exercise 3 Your own project
 >  You can find metagenomic data in your AWS remote instance
 > located at /home/dcuser/dc_workshop/assembly/JP4DASH2120627WATERAMPRESIZED.fasta
->  With this data upload your own project to mgRAST.
+>  With this data upload your own project to MG RAST.
 What else do you need?
 >> ## Solution
->> MgRAST will ask you for a metadata file and genomic data.
+>> MG RAST will ask you for a metadata file and genomic data.
 >>
 >> The metadata file has been previously downloaded in this lesson.
 >>